 Third, we need to incentivise efficient and circular practices across the entire end-to-end value chain, protecting biodiversity and nature, human health and social mobility, and economic growth, without negatively impacting developing economies.

-Fourth, the transition is going to require a lot of finance – up to $100 trillion between now and 2050.
-We need that capital to be directed beyond companies which are green today to industries fundamental to the greening of the whole economy.
+Fourth, the transition to decarbonize heavy industry is going to require a lot of finance – up to $100 trillion between now and 2050.
+We need that capital to be directed beyond companies that are green today to industries fundamental to the greening of the whole economy.

 Finally, only a transition perceived as fair will be successful.
 In the aftermath of the pandemic, we need policies and investments that enable companies to contribute to inclusive growth and durable job creation.
 With exponential growth comes enormous opportunity – and our industrial heartlands must act now to secure a role in the net-zero carbon economy, or risk being left behind.